dajocarter/dajekyll/_solutions/send-monit-alerts-to-slack.markdown

 categories:
 - Monit
 - Slack
+description: Learn how to install Monit and send its alerts to a Slack channel
+layout: post
 ---

 This is the introductory sentence.
 Something about needing to monitor your servers.
 This post will show you how to install Monit on a Ubuntu server to send alerts to you on Slack.
 If you're not using Slack, this post is still applicable as intructions for installation.